%&XeLaTeX

 \section*{Copyright and License}

-N. Lawrence.
-You may modify, reuse, and redistribute this document
+You may modify, reuse, and redistribute this document under the

-License, version 3.0 or later.
-The text of this license is
+version 4.0 or later.
+The text of this license is available at the

 from Creative Commons, 171 2nd Street, Suite 300, San Francisco,